-In-paid marketing campaigns is another relevant marketing option available on Facebook.
-These posts are boosted by Facebook when you pay money.
-It is similar to the Google Ads (formerly Adwords).
+Paid marketing campaigns is another relevant marketing option available on Facebook.
+These posts receive a boost from Facebook when you pay money; similar to Google Ads.

-A few examples of using Facebook paid marketing for business include:
+A few ways in which you can use Facebook paid marketing for business include:

 2.1.
 Sponsored Post

-Here is one example of how Audi is promoting its latest car.
+Here is one example of how Audi is promoting its latest vehicle.